 - Anomalies & Events: Prepare your team to have the knowledge to collect and analyze data from multiple points to detect an event.

-- Security & Continuous Monitoring: Make your team able to monitor your assets 27/7 or consider involving a MSS to supplement.
+- Security & Continuous Monitoring: Make your team able to monitor your assets 27/7 or consider involving an MSS to supplement.

 - Detection Processes: Attempt to know about a breach as soon as possible and follow disclosure requirements as needed.
 Your program should be able to detect inappropriate access to your data as soon as possible.

 Clearly, the detect function is one of the most important, as detecting a breach or event can be life or death for your business.
-There is no doubt that following these best practices and implementing these solutions will help you scale your program and mitigate cybersecurity risk.
+There is no doubt that following these best practices and implementing these solutions will help you scale your program and mitigate cybersecurity risk with comprehensive risk management decisions.
 In our next blog post, we will explore the respond function.